martywachocki/gosm/README.md

 $ ./gosm
 ~~~

+### Web UI
+By default, the web UI listens on :8080, and can be accessed in your browser at http://localhost:8080

 ### Config
 The application expects the configuration file to be named config.json.
 There is an example config file in the repo named config.example.json to use as a reference.
 Below is a brief description of each configuration item.
 All items are required unless explicity stated.
 * **verbose** - Whether or not to print information to the console